 Log in to the AEM Forms server.

-Tap Adobe Experience Manager in the global navigation bar.
+Select Adobe Experience Manager in the global navigation bar.

-Tap , and then tap Forms.
+Select , and then select Forms.

-Tap Publish Correspondence Management Assets.
+Select Publish Correspondence Management Assets.

 The Publish All Correspondence Management Assets page appears and displays the information about the last time the Publish Correspondence Management Assets process was attempted.

 Select Publish and, in the confirm message, select OK.

 After a batch process is complete, you can view the last run details.
 This includes information such as the Administrator login and if the batch run successfully or failed.